-LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES
+PRACTICE NOTE 810.1 (REVISED) LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULESINSURANCE BROKERS - COMPLIANCE WITH THE MINIMUM REQUIREMENTS SPECIFIED BY THE INSURANCE AUTHORITY UNDER SECTIONS 69(2) AND 70(2) OF THE INSURANCE ORDINANCE

-(Issued [] 2019, Effective on [23 September 2019])
+(Issued [] 2019,June 1997; revised September 2004 (name change), April 2013, February 2016, January 2018 Effective on [upon issue23 September 2019])

 Contents Paragraphs

 Introduction 1 - 6

-Reporting re quirements 7
+Reporting requirements 7 - 8

-Scope 8 - 13
+Scope 8 - 139 - 11

-Requirement s for compliance by licensed insurance broker companies
+Minimum Requirements for compliance by authorized insuran constituent members of approved bodies of insurance brokers companies

-Capital and net assets
+Capital and net assets 14 - 15

-Professional indemnity insurance
+Professional indemnity insurance 16 - 22

-Keeping of separate client accounts
+Keeping of separate client accounts 23 - 35

-Keeping of proper books and accounts
+Submission of annual audited financial statements and reports by the auditor on compliance with the Minimum Rrequirements 40 - 4924 -

-of annual audited financial statements and reports by the auditor on with the requirements 40 - 49
+Transitional arrangements 50 - 54

-Transitional a arrangements 50 - 54
+Appendix 1 Objectives and recommended procedures for the purpose of reporting on compliance with the Rulesthe Minimum Requirements.

-Appendix 1 Objectives and recommended procedures for the purpose of reporting on compliance with the Rules
+- Appendix 2 Examples of an unmodified limited assurance report for a licensed insurance broker company on compliance with the Rulesan unincorporated/ incorporated insurance broker authorized by the Insurance Authority on compliance with the Minimum Requirements. - Appendix 3 Example of an unmodified limited assurance report for an incorporated insurance broker which is a member of an approved body of insurance brokers on compliance with the Minimum Requirements.

-Appendix 2 Examples of unmodified limited assurance report for a licensed insurance broker company on compliance with the Rules
+Appendix 4 Example of a report of factual findings for an approved body of insurance brokers on compliance with the Minimum Requirements by its constituent members.

-Appendix 3 Examples of suggested modified wording for a report by an auditor where a licensed insurance broker company has not complied with the Rules
+Appendix 53 Examples of suggested modified wording for a report by an auditor where a licensed insurance broker companyan insurance broker has not complied with the RulesMinimum Requirements.

-Practice Note (PN) 810.1 (Revised), Licensed Insurance Broker Companies - Compliance with the Insurance (Financial and Other Requirements for Licensed Insurance Broker Companies) Rules should be read in the context of the "Amended Preface to Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements" which sets out the application and authority of PNs.
+Practice Note (PN) 810.1 (Revised), Licensed Insurance Broker Companies - Compliance with the Insurance (Financial and Other Requirements for Licensed Insurance Broker Companies) RulesInsurance Brokers - Compliance with the Minimum Requirements specified by the Insurance Authority under Sections 69(2) and 70(2) of the Insurance Ordinance should be read in the context of the "Amended Preface to Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements" which sets out the application and authority of PNs.

-PRACTICE NOTE 810.1 (REVISED) LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES
+PRACTICE NOTE 810.1 (REVISED) LICENSED INSURANCE BROKERS BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES MINIMUM REQUIREMENTS SPECIFIED BY THE INSURANCE AUTHORITY UNDER SECTIONS 69(2) AND 70(2) OF THE INSURANCE ORDINANCE